 Name Name of the sending host (if declared in objects) or IP address of the host (if not declared).
 IP address IP address of the host.
 MAC Address MAC address of the host.
 Interface Interface to which the user belongs.
 Reputation Host's reputation score This column will only contain data when host reputation management has been enabled and the selected host is a monitored host.
 Packets Number of packets exchanged by the selected host.
 Bytes in Number of bytes that have passed through the firewall from the sending host ever since the firewall started running.
 Bytes out Number of bytes that have passed through the firewall towards the sending host ever since the firewall started running.

-Incoming throughput Actual throughput of traffic to the host passing through the firewall Outgoing throughput Actual throughput of traffic from the host passing through the firewall Protected Indicates whether the interface on which the host was detected is a protected interface.
+Incoming throughput Actual throughput of traffic sent by the source host and passing through the firewall.
+Outgoing throughput Actual throughput of traffic sent to the destination host and passing through the firewall.
+Protected Indicates whether the interface on which the host was detected is a protected interface.
 Continent if the See all hosts (show hosts behind unprotected interfaces) checkbox has been selected in the filter, the source continent of the external host will be displayed.
 Country if the See all hosts (show hosts behind unprotected interfaces) checkbox has been selected in the filter, the source country of the external host will be displayed.